Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Green Bay has played nine games, with eight wins against the spread.

-- The Packers have an ATS record of 4-1 in their five games when favored by 3.5 points or more so far this season.
+- The Packers have an against the spread record of 4-1 in their five games as a favorite of 3.5 points or more so far this season.

-- Green Bay's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Green Bay's games this year have hit the over on only two of nine set point totals (22.2%).

-- When Green Bay puts up more than 21.1 points, it is 7-0 against the spread and 7-0 overall.
+- Green Bay is 7-0 against the spread and 7-0 overall in games when it scores more than 21.1 points.

-- This year, the Packers have turned the ball over eight times, while the Seahawks have forced eight.
+- The Packers have eight giveaways this season, while the Seahawks have eight takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Seahawks.